Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Introduction

-\textbf{Acknowledgements.} I would like to thank Richard Canary and Fanny Kassel for their support during the course of this work and many useful suggestions.
-I would also like to thank Michael Kapovich, Giuseppe Martone, Andr\'es Sambarino and Feng Zhu for helpful discussions.
-The author was partially supported by grants DMS-1564362 and DMS-1906441 from the National Science Foundation.
-This project received funding from the European Research Council (ECR) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).
+I would like to thank Richard Canary and Fanny Kassel for their support during the course of this work and for their comments in previous versions of this paper.
+I would also like to thank Sami Douba, Michael Kapovich, Giuseppe Martone, Andr\'es Sambarino and Feng Zhu for helpful discussions.
+Finally, I would also like to thank the anonymous referee for carefully reading the paper and their comments and suggestions that improved the exposition.
+The author was partially supported by grants DMS-1564362 and DMS-1906441 from the National Science Foundation as well as from the European Research Council (ERC) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).